Does Your Business REALLY Need a Website?

 If you have a web page with your Chamber of Commerce or with a listing service in your industry or parent company (e.g. realtor.com, Teleflora, bbonline, etc.), that is a GOOD thing!
 However, that is not a website.
-It more than likely only offers contact information and a brief description of what your offer.
+It more than likely only offers contact information and a brief description of your offer.

 It lumps you into a wide category that generally includes your competitors, and in many cases, it doesn’t offer the interaction with the public that your own website would offer.
 Finally — you don’t own the site or have control over it.

 Your website brands you as unique and reveals your identity.
-The good news is that having that page with the Chamber or other listing service will enhance and empower your new website.
+The good news is that having that page with the Chamber or another listing service will enhance and empower your new website.
 It will drive more traffic to your site and put you one step ahead of the marketing game.

 Think about it.
-If a visitor is looking for a florist on Teleflora and finds five listings close to home — and one of the listings has a link to its own website — that visitor is going to go “one click further” and click on that florist’s website.
+If a visitor is looking for a florist on Teleflora and finds five listings close to home — and one of the listings has a link to its own website — that visitor is going to go “one-click further” and click on that florist’s website.
 When scanning a list, people always want to know more.
 Your link gives them that opportunity.